-All marketing majors must achieve a minimum grade of C- in all marketing courses required for the major (BK 208 Principles Of Marketing, BK 305 Professional Selling, BK 310 Consumer Behavior, BK 321 Market Research, BK 431 Marketing Management and the two required electives.)
+All marketing majors must achieve a minimum grade of C- in all marketing courses required for the major (BK 208 Principles Of Marketing, BK 305 Professional Selling, BK 310 Consumer Behavior, BK 321 Market Research, BK 345 Digital Marketing, Advertising, and Social Media, BK 431 Marketing Management and the required elective.)
 This applies to equivalent courses transferred from other institutions.

-See additional Academic Requirements for all business department majors and minors found in the Business Administration (http://catalog.mtmercy.edu/archives/2018-19/curriculum/businessadministration) section of the Catalog.
+See Academic Requirements for all business department majors and minors found in the Business Administration (http://catalog.mtmercy.edu/curriculum/businessadministration/) section of the Catalog.